kubewarden/kubewarden.io/content/blog/2022/10/volumemounts-policy.md

 Just instantiate an `AdmissionPolicy` or cluster-wide `ClusterAdmissionPolicy` with the policy module and settings.
-Here's a definition of a policy that rejects any workload resource (Pods, Deployments, Cronjobs..) that doesn't adhere to the `volumeMounts` allowlist:
+Here's a definition of a policy that rejects any workload resource (Pods, Deployments, Cronjobs..) that doesn't adhere to the provided `volumeMounts` allowlist:

 ```yaml
 kubectl apply -f - <<EOF